Icenium/icenium-cli/docs/man_pages/project/testing/emulate-ios.md

 ### Attributes
 * `<Certificate ID>` is the index or name of the certificate as listed by `$ appbuilder certificate`
 * `<Provision ID>` is the index or name of the provisioning profile as listed by `$ appbuilder provision`
-* `<Device Name>` is the name of the iOS Simulator device on which you want to run your app as listed by `$ appbuilder emulate ios --availableDevices`
+* `<Device Name>` is the name of the iOS Simulator device on which you want to run your app as listed by `$ appbuilder emulate ios --available-devices`
 <% } %>
 <% if(isHtml) { %>
 ### Command Limitations